Many interactive commands are security sensitive.

 auth” and “

-(They have other uses, such as initializing the environment
+(They have other uses, such as initializing the environment, logging command's

-Some possible account policies you can test for include: the account and
+Some possible “account” policies you can test for include: the

 A description of most standard PAM modules can be found in the